CybercentreCanada/assemblyline-service-dotnet-deobfuscator/README.md

 This service could be merged into dotnet-decompiler, but there are some techniques to mislead deobfuscation tools, so we'll keep the two separate to offer as much information to the user in the end.

+## Zeroization of certain obfuscators

+Since some legitimate software wants to protect their code by using obfuscators non-maliciously, heuristic 1 may raise some false positives.

+It is possible to ignore certain obfuscators by adding and appropriate regex to the zeroized_obfuscators (list) values.

 ## Image variants and tags

 Assemblyline services are built from the [Assemblyline service base image](https://hub.docker.com/r/cccs/assemblyline-v4-service-base),